Xninety-nine/franciscojtorres/README.md

 - Critical Thinking: Analyze data objectively to uncover trends and support informed decisions.
 - Curiosity & Growth Mindset: Continuously learning and staying updated with new tools, techniques and trends in data space.

-## Work Experience

-### Data Analyst Consultant @ Colacion Fortaleza (March 2025 - Present)

-- Analyze client service data to uncover trends, identify gaps, and recommend improvements to enhance program impact and efficiency.
-- Design and administer surveys to collect feedback from program participants, ensuring alignment with organizational goals and measurable outcomes.
-- Clean, organize, and interpret response data to identify key themes and inform data-driven decision-making.
-- Collaborate with staff to translate findings into actionable strategies that improve service delivery and outreach.
-- Present insights through visualizations and written summaries to support grant applications, stakeholder reports, and internal planning.

-### Mathematics Teacher | August 2022 - Present

-- Increased student success rate on state exams to 81%, surpassing the Texas state average.
-- Used data-driven assessment methods to improve student math scores in MAP leading to average 8 points increase above national levels.
-- Effectively communicated abstract mathematical and analytical concepts to diverse learners.
-- Collaborated with colleagues to use data insights for curriculum development and intervention.

-### Graduation Specialist | August 2016 - July 2020

-- Devised and optimized a student tracking system in Excel, leading to a 12% increase in graduation rate (historic 94% rate).
-- Automated daily reporting by 20%  leading to improved efficiency in intervention of  at-risk students.
-- Presented insights and recommendations to school leadership leading to actionable decisions that kept passing rate above 85% at all times.